Departing Hanoi: the Reunification Express

-Rucksacks slung over our shoulders, Brian and I board the Reunification Express, a weathered, no-frills train at Hanoi Station.
+Rucksacks slung over our shoulders, Brian and I board the night train at Hanoi Station.
+The Reunification Express, as it’s formally known, is a weathered, no-frills train.
 Like so much of Vietnam, it feels like a bit of a time capsule.
 Through the PA system overhead, an authoritative recording blares instructions at an almost comically loud volume.
 I get the impression that it’s peppered with nationalist propaganda; the Communist tenor is conspicuous to say the least.

 The cabin interiors are clean, if well-worn.
 After all, the night train, as it’s known, is the quintessential mode of long-distance travel for most Vietnamese because domestic airfare is simply too expensive.
 These train cars have seen many a traveler.
 Our four-berth cabin is small yet charming with simple linens, some pillows, and a tiny table just large enough for a couple of books.
 Brian and I chuckle upon trying out our bunks; our fussy American-style mattress at home has ruined us.
 The ones here on the train are much more simple and practical, and I’m sure I’ll have the stiff back to prove it come morning.

 We depart Hanoi at 8 p.m.
 The timing is just right for an overnight journey.
-Our bellies are full from a swoon-worthy dinner at Banh Mi 25, near Hanoi’s Old Quarter.
+Our bellies are full from a swoon-worthy dinner at Banh Mi 25, near Hanoi’s Old Quarter (I’m happy to report that they now have a brick-and-mortar shop, a well-deserved reward for their delicious work!).

 The ladies who run the impossibly small sandwich stand epitomize Vietnam’s warm, industrious women.
 They were happy to make both of us second servings and chuckled as we stooped atop two tiny plastic stools, devouring one pate-and-veggie-stuffed baguette after another.